-On our board of directors, five of our twelve members are women and/or from minority racial and ethnic groups.
-As of January 31, 2021, women represented 54% of our global workforce and 27% of our global leadership (Vice President (VP) and above).
-As of January 31, 2021, 57% of our U.S. workforce, and 16% of our U.S. leadership (VP and above), were from minority racial and ethnic groups.
+We are committed to diversity, equity and inclusion and have made progress in this area in the past year.
+Our aspiration is to ensure that the Board and our workforce, to the extent possible, mirror the communities in which we operate, serve and employ.
+On the Board, five of our eleven members (45%) identify as women and/or from minority racial and ethnic groups.
+As of January 31, 2022, women represented 55% of our global workforce and 32% of our global leadership (Vice President and above), up from 27% the year before.
+As of January 31, 2022, 23% of our U.S. leadership (Vice President and above), self-identified as from minority racial and ethnic groups, up from 16% the year before.